Haikal02-alt/Trinity-Linux/README.md

 Unlike Triaxis Which Is Rolling Release Trinity Is A Stable Release Unlike Triaxis Which It Doesnt Have Graphical Install Trinity Have Graphical Install Trinity Only Have Default Desktop Environment Kde Plasma

+Unlike Triaxis Which It Have Kde Plasma 5.27.12 Trinity Will Have KDE Plasma 6